oweenia03/oweenia03/README.md

 <h1 align="center">Welcome to my GitHub!</h1>

 ### 🔆 Minseo's Page
-- Sookmyung Women's University, AI Engineering Major
+- Sookmyung Women's University, AI Engineering Major with a Minor in Law
 - Previously involved in **Sookmyung Information Security Study**, a university security research group
 - Currently an active member of **Outta AI**(2024~)